Link to: Curriculum Vitae

-Managing Rollover Risk with Capital Structure Covenants in Structured Finance Vehicles, with Sanjiv Das, forthcoming in Journal of Fixed Income
+Managing Rollover Risk with Capital Structure Covenants in Structured Finance Vehicles, with Sanjiv Das, 2017, Journal of Fixed Income

 The shadow banking system comprises special purpose vehicles (SPVs) characterized by high debt, illiquid long-maturity assets funded predominantly by short-maturity debt, and tranched liabilities also known as the capital structure of the SPV.
 These three features lead to an adversarial game among senior-note holders, who solve for an optimal rollover policy based on the other senior tranches with varying rollover dates.
 This rollover policy is, in turn, taken into account by capital-note holders (i.e., investors in the equity tranche) when choosing the capital structure (i.e., the assets-to-debt ratio) of the SPV.
 Rollover risk increases in the number of time tranches, resulting in a lower equilibrium level of debt and higher cost of debt.
 The expected life of the SPV may also be shortened.
 We propose a covenant-based capital structure that mitigates these problems and is Pareto-improving for equity and debt holders in the SPV.

 The Design and Risk Management of Structured Finance Vehicles, with Sanjiv Das, 2016, Journal of Risk and Financial Management